pymeasure/leco-protocol/control_protocol.md

 For example `N1.CA` is the Full name of the Component `CA` in the Node `N1`.

 The receiver of a message may be specified by Component name alone if the receiver belongs to the same Node as the sender.
-In all other cases, the receiver of a message must be specified by Full name.
+In all other cases, the receiver of a message must be specified by the Full name.

 #### Message composition